Admission Requirements

 Please complete the MSCM online application to be considered for the program.
 In the Academic Program section of the application, select Cybersecurity Management MSCM from the dropdown list.

 Applicants are encouraged to apply early and at least two weeks prior to the final deadline.
 Once your application is complete, your application will be included in a committee review for a program admissions decision.
-We define a complete application as having received all application requirements including, two letters of recommendation from a professional or academic source, and if applicable, a completed transcript evaluation from WES and an official English language proficiency exam score that meets the program requirements.
+We define a complete application as having received all application requirements including, two letters of recommendation from a professional or academic source, and if applicable, a completed third-party transcript evaluation and an official English language proficiency exam score that meets the program requirements.
 You will receive email confirmation once your application is considered complete and ready for review.
 Committee reviews are typically held every two weeks.

 The David Eccles School of Business seeks candidates who are professional and ethical.
 These behaviors are considered when making admission decisions.
 Candidates are expected to demonstrate professional and ethical conduct and disposition in their interactions with program staff, fellow students, and faculty.